tuxtof/labs/calm/lab3/calm_workshop_lab3_troubleshooting.rst

 Part 2: Import Blueprint
 ************************

-Download the blueprint to be imported:
+Download the blueprint to be imported by clicking the following link **Blueprint**:

 :download:`Blueprint <lab3/json/Troubleshooting.json>`